Passive vs. Active Security—What’s the Difference?

 LVT

-If you are looking for security and surveillance solutions, it's important to know the difference between passive security and active security.
-If you're wondering which of the two is best for your unique needs, this article will help you decide.
+If you are looking for security camera monitoring solutions, it's important to know the difference between passive security and active security.
+In this article, we’ll break down the pros and cons of each approach to help you determine which is best for your unique needs.

-Passive monitoring is all about record keeping.
-In the event of a crime or unwanted intrusion, passive monitoring cameras may record faces, license plate numbers, and other important details.
-Recording this information will make it easier for you to find and prosecute criminals after a crime has occurred on your site.
-If you are simply looking for a way to monitor a lot or a retail location, passive monitoring may be a good option for you.
+Passive monitoring is focused on record keeping for later review.
+In the event of a crime or unwanted intrusion, passive surveillance cameras document important evidence like faces, license plates, and other critical details.
+Recording this information makes it easier to investigate events and prosecute criminals after an incident occurs on your site.
+If you are primarily looking for ways to monitor and document activities on your property, passive security camera monitoring may be a good option.

 PASSIVE SURVEILLANCE OPTIONS AND BEST PRACTICES

-When considering passive surveillance solutions, several options stand out.
+When considering passive security solutions, several options stand out.
 Some of the most popular options include:

-• Motion sensor cameras are designed for efficiency—they only spring to life when movement is detected, ensuring that only essential activity is recorded.
+• Motion sensor cameras, designed for efficiency—they only spring to life when movement is detected, ensuring that only essential activity is recorded.

 To make the most of these passive surveillance solutions, be sure to follow these best practices: